tarof429/stuckathome/linux/README.md

 - A handy CLI command to know is `dnf config-manager`.
 For example, to enable a yum repo, run `dnf config-manager --set-enabled baseos`.

-- To remove an old kernel, you can use `dnf erase <package.of.kernel.to.remove>.
+- To remove an old kernel, you can use `dnf remove kernel-core-<version.of.kernel.to.remove>`.
 Then use `dnf autoremove` to delete anything you don't need.
+The `erase` option is deprecated.
+Since we only need to explictly remove one package, it is not very helpful to create a variable for the kernel version to remove.

+- To see what packages were installed, run `dnf history`.
+You can undo package installs this way by running `dnf history undo <id>.

 ## Shells